Have a brilliant idea for a new product?

 What is a new product feasibility study?

-The objectives of this type of market research often include obtain insight on:
+The objectives of this type of market research often include obtaining insight on:

 - Product placement